 But it wasn’t just the outside that left me in awe.

-Inside, the cathedral has an elevated ceiling, a colonnade that is made by exquisite limestone pillars, as well as a handful of exceptional artworks, including a bronze statue of St Blaise, and a notable painting in the ‘Three Saints’.
+Inside, the cathedral has an elevated ceiling, a colonnade that is made of exquisite limestone pillars, as well as a handful of exceptional artworks, including a bronze statue of St Blaise, and a notable painting in the ‘Three Saints’.

-If you’re keen on going to higher grounds, make sure you visit the belltower as well.
-Due to the church’s strategic position (highest point of Korcula Town), it provides the most stunning views of both Korcula and the Adriatic Sea.
+If you’re keen on going to higher grounds, make sure you visit the bell tower as well.

 Where | St. Mark’s Cathedral, Korcula Town